To support the self-employed through the coronavirus outbreak the Government has introduced the Self-Employment Income Support Scheme (SEISS).

 On 20 January 2020 HMRC published draft legislation to provide for these changes to the Loan Charge.
 In a written statement the Financial Secretary Jesse Norman confirmed HMRC would hold an informal four-week consultation on these provisions, be included in the Finance Bill to be introduced after the 2020 Budget.
 Further draft legislation was published on 27 February.
 In the Budget on 11 March the Government confirmed its plans and announced that HMRC would to be provided with additional operational funding to take account of these measures, and the Government would shortly issue its call for evidence on further action to stamp out disguised remuneration schemes.

 Provision to make these changes is included in the Finance Act 2020 (specifically sections 15-21 of the Act).
-It is estimated that implementing these changes will cost the Exchequer £745m over the next five years.
-HMRC’s assessment of the impact on individuals and businesses is set out in a tax information note published alongside the Budget, from which the following text is taken:
+It has been estimated that implementing these changes will cost the Exchequer £745m over the next five years.
+HMRC’s assessment of the impact on individuals and businesses was set out in a tax information note published alongside the 2020 Budget; an extract is reproduced below:

 - Initial analysis suggests that more than 30,000 individuals will benefit from this measure: